 - Once you have finished straining the two infusions, bottle them separately under a tight seal until you're ready to make the shots.
 Using an empty liquor bottle that has been cleaned out with the label removed is a great choice and a good way to recycle.
 Be sure to relabel it so you know what's inside and when you made it.

 - It's easy to make multiple shots at one time with this recipe.
 For instance, if you want to make a round of four shots, pour 4 ounces of whiskey with 2 ounces of almond-flavored liquor into the shaker at one time.

-How Strong Is a Big Fat Elvis Shooter?
+How Strong Is a PB and Bacon Shooter?